Devimal/simple-typescript-starter/README.md

 # simple-typescript-starter

 A minimal TypeScript starter for general purposes.
+Includes:

+-   Incremental compile watch mode
+-   Debugging
+-   Testing

-Includes watch mode, debugging and testing configurations.
-Heavily inspired on the other larger TypeScript starters such as Microsoft and NestJS.
+Heavily inspired by the other larger TypeScript starters such as Microsoft and NestJS.